How Lymphatic Drainage Can Improve Your Skin’s Health and Glow

 Tools to Boost Lymphatic Drainage at Home

 Want to take your DIY routine further?
-Use tools designed for lymph flow:
+Use tools designed for lymphatic flow:

-• Jade roller: Great for cooling and rolling out puffiness.
+• Jade roller: Great for cooling and rolling out puffy skin.

 • Gua sha stone: Helps sculpt the face and release tension.

-• Dry brush: Stimulates lymph flow before a shower.
+• Dry brush: Stimulates lymphatic circulation before a shower.

-• Cupping tools: Create suction that moves stagnant fluid.
+• Cupping tools: Create suction that moves stagnant fluid and promotes lymphatic drainage.

 Always apply oil or serum before using these tools.
-And clean them after each use to avoid bacteria buildup.
+And clean them after each use to avoid bacterial buildup.

 How Often Should You Do It?